study-ORCATech-cloud/git-labs/LAB11-Git-Hooks/README.md

 - Understand Git hooks and their role in the Git workflow
 - Create and implement different types of Git hooks
-- Use hooks to enforce code quality standards
+- Use hooks to enforce content quality standards
 - Automate repetitive tasks in your development workflow
 - Apply hooks to enforce team development policies